LiliSLG/la-tecnica-no-se-olvida-cet-26/docs/blueprint.md

 ### UI Patterns
 -   **Admin Sidebar Pattern:** The admin panel uses a layout with a persistent sidebar on desktop and collapsible on mobile.
--   **AdminDataTable Pattern:** All data management lists in the admin must use the reusable `AdminDataTable` component, powered by the `useDataTableState` hook.
+-   **DataTable Pattern:** All data management lists in the admin must use the reusable `DataTable` component, powered by the `useDataTableState` hook.
 -   **Soft Delete Pattern:** All entities support logical deletion with restore functionality.
 -   **Toast Notifications:** User feedback via toast messages for all operations.